-- 1. This Regulation aims to improve aviation safety by ensuring a high level of efficiency, expediency, and quality of European civil aviation safety investigations, the sole objective of which is the prevention of future accidents and incidents without apportioning blame or liability, including through the establishment of a European Network of Civil Aviation Safety Investigation Authorities.
+1. This Regulation aims to improve aviation safety by ensuring a high level of efficiency, expediency, and quality of Gibraltar civil aviation safety investigations, the sole objective of which is the prevention of future accidents and incidents without apportioning blame or liability.
 It also provides for rules concerning the timely availability of information relating to all persons and dangerous goods on board an aircraft involved in an accident.
-It also aims to improve the assistance to the victims of air accidents and their relatives. - 2.
-The application of this Regulation to the airport of Gibraltar is understood to be without prejudice to the respective legal positions of the Kingdom of Spain and the United Kingdom of Great Britain and Northern Ireland with regard to the dispute over sovereignty over the territory in which the airport is situated.
+It also aims to improve the assistance to the victims of air accidents and their relatives.

+2. Omitted